stefangary/workflow-utils/README.md

 # Workflow Utils
 This repository provides essential wrappers and functions for common workflows, simplifying workflow creation.
-Each script is self-contained.
 Refer to the comments within each script for further details.